josephsmann/Imaging_Simulations/README.md

 - map specific brain regions to collections of voxels
 - map stimuli to brain regions
 - map stimuli x SNP to brain regions
-  - presumably certain genes will affect cognition.
+  - presum ably certain genes will affect cognition.

-Update: January 17, 2018
+#### Update: January 17, 2018

 Big digression into nistats in order to use nistats model building code.
 Currently have file `example_new_image_from_nibs.py`, acquires data in nibs format, generate contrast maps for every variable in the design matrix, and then creates a new image using theses contrast maps and the design matrix.